JEdwardsK/sei-project-one/README.md

 <div><video src="./assets/readME/bombDemo.mp4" alt="Arcade machine animation" autoplay loop width="300"></div>

 ### Bonus Enemy (implemented with bugs)
-I wanted to have bonus ship appear at random intervals that could be shot down for extra points/ different weapon powerups.
+I wanted to have bonus ships appear at random intervals that could be shot down for extra points/ different weapon powerups.

-I attempted this with an interval, which worked ate some stage, but currently is not working correctly.
+I attempted this with an interval, which worked at some stage, but currently is not working correctly.
 UFOs remain on the screen and multiple UFOs are present.

 <div><video src="./assets/readME/demoUFOBug.mp4" autoplay loop alt="a demo of the UFO bug" width="300"></div>

 This could be fixed in the future perhaps by adding a `isUFOOnScreen` Boolean variable and only run the interval if false.
-The variable would be change state when either the player shoots it down, or the UFO reaches cell position 1.
+The variable would change state when either the player shoots it down, or the UFO reaches cell position 1.

 ### Enemy Actions (not implemented - bugs)
 Having enemies firing back adds difficulty and an extra LOSE STATE i.e health reaching zero. for this to function
 - life counter variables
 - `enemyWeaponFire()` function
 - collision checks for two states
  - player and enemy weapon
  - player weapon and enemy weapon

 Collisions were handled in the same way as with the player weapons; if the cell has the two classes, both were removed and the explosion class was assigned.